jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

   * (B) Operating too close to the band edge
   * (C) Operating outside of foundation priviledges
   * (D) All of the above

    **Answer: C** - The foundation qualification does not allow transmission on the 20m band.

-1. **An Foundation Amateur operator who is transmitting on 7.001 using Amplitude Modulation is:**
+1. **A Foundation Amateur operator who is transmitting on 7.001 using Amplitude Modulation is:**
   * (A) operating within their license conditions
   * (B) operating too close to the band edge
   * (C) operating outside their license conditions